 In Focus Family Workshops are unique workshops presented to very small groups of participants, allowing for specific questions and scenarios to be discussed with the experienced presenter from Autism SA.
 Sessions focus on a specific topic and develop participants knowledge, understanding and provide participants with specific strategies that they can use in a range of environments.

 NDIS funding may be used to access these workshops.
 Please complete the questions relating to your participants NDIS Plan when registering.

-In order to use NDIS funding to access these workshops you must have 'Improved Daily Living Skills' OR 'CB Daily Living' listed as a support item within your child's NDIS plan, have a budget allocated to this line, and the plan does not expire prior to the session.
+In order to use NDIS funding to access these workshops you must have 'Improved Daily Living Skills' OR 'CB Daily Living' listed as a support item within your, or your child's NDIS plan, have a budget allocated to this line, and the plan must be valid until after the workshop.

 Workshop Title and Information

 |Positive Behaviour Support Planning: understanding behaviour and practical strategies to support||Elizabeth||Register here||Thursday, 29th November 2018||9:30am - 11:30am||$112.28|